February 10, 2026

 The European VC Landscape: What's Changed

-Three major shifts are reshaping European venture:
+Three major shifts are reshaping European ventures:

 What This Means for Your Fundraising Strategy